 - approve Board decisions

-- receive the Directors’ report of Charter activities since its last AGM
+- receive the Executive Directors’ report of Accountable Now’s activities since its last AGM

-- observe the accounts of the Charter for the previous financial year
+- observe the accounts of Accountable Now for the previous financial year

 - appoint auditors

 - approve changes and amendments of Accountable Now and discuss any other developments.

 Please note, that as of June 2016, the INGO Accountability Charter changed its name to Accountable Now